Ashritagogula/Multi-Tenant-SaaS-Platform-with-Project-Task-Management/docs/backend-architecture.md

-# STEP 3: Backend API Development
+# STEP 3: Backend API Development Overview

 This step focuses on defining a clean, secure, and scalable backend architecture for the multi-tenant SaaS platform.
 The backend follows middleware-based design principles to enforce authentication, authorization, tenant isolation, auditing, validation, and error handling consistently across all API endpoints.